vibe-project/vibe-project.github.io/projects/vibe-java-platform/3.0.0-Alpha5/reference/index.md

 Then see [ServerHttpExchange](#serverhttpexchange) to handle HTTP exchange and  [ServerWebSocket](#serverwebsocket) to handle WebSocket section.

+---

 ## Platform
 Platform stands for lietrally platform where web application runs by facilitating dealing with HTTP exchange and WebSocket like full-stack web application framework and raw web server.

 To bridge application and platform, a module called bridge is required which transforms the underlying platform's resources representing HTTP exchange and WebSocket into `ServerHttpExchange` and `ServerWebSocket`.
 The following bridges are available.

 ### Atmosphere 2
 [Atmosphere 2](https://github.com/Atmosphere/atmosphere/) is a platform to use Servlet 3 and Java WebSocket API together.
+Servlet 3 and Java WebSocket API 1 shares nothing, however, in most cases, application server implements Java WebSocket API as well as Servlet.
+But, using them together without the help of Atmosphere is unintuitive and inconvenient unless handling vendor-specific API, using `static` keyword or adopting Contexts and Dependency Injection (CDI).

 **Note**

 * Requires Atmosphere 2.2 and later.
-* Servlet less than version 3.1 can't read request asynchronously.
-* Using Servlet 3 and Java WebSocket API 1 together is unintuitive and inconvenient unless handling vendor-specific code, using `static` keyword or adopting Contexts and Dependency Injection (CDI).
-Since Atmosphere 2 handles vendor-specific things that is picky to maintain, we uses it as a platform.

 **[Example](https://github.com/vibe-project/vibe-examples/tree/master/archetype/vibe-java-server/platform/atmosphere2)**